top of page

 Attribute Sets

 Next along the Model Editor are Attribute Sets.
 Attribute Sets differ from Attribute Groups.
-While one attribute can be in only one Attribute Group, one attribute can be in multiple Attribute Sets.
 Attribute Sets are used in KMZ downloads to filter by sets of attributes (when you choose an Attribute Set to filter the KMZ download, it'll only show those attributes in the Attribute Set chosen, ordered by priority, which can be edited).
-Attribute Groups are used in the Node Info panel to group attributes together visually.
 To get started with Attribute Sets, click the blue plus icon and name it.

 In this example, we've named the Attribute Set 'Field Collection Data.'
 Use the "ADD ATTRIBUTE +" option to add as many attributes to the Attribute Set as you would like.
 The "X" is to easily replace the attribute with a different one, while the trash can icon is to remove the attribute from the Attribute Set.
 Finally, the blue "Finish Creating Attribute Set" is to finalize the Attribute Set you've just created.